UniversalDependencies/docs/_ru-dep/compound.md

 ---

 `compound` is one of the relations in UD for compounding.
-In Czech it is used only for compound numbers.
 The rightmost numeral is the head, the other numerals are attached as its modifiers.

 ~~~ sdparse